armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 Then run `hal deploy apply` to deploy the changes.

-## Requirements

-* Credentials (in the form of basic auth) for your Terraform Git repository.
-The Terraform Integration needs access to credentials to download directories that house your Terraform templates.
-  * Git Repo can be configured with any of the following:
-    * a Personal Access Token (potentially associated with a service account).
-For more information, see [Generating a Github Personal Access Token (PAT)](#generating-a-github-personal-access-token-pat).
-    * SSH protocol in the form of an SSH key or an SSH key file
-    * basic auth in the form of a user and password, or a user-password file
-* To use Terraform Input Variable Files (`tfvar`) or a backend config, you must have a separate artifact provider (such as the GitHub, BitBucket, or HTTP artifact provider) that can pull your `tfvar` file(s).

 ### Generating a GitHub Personal Access Token (PAT)

 Skip this section if you are using BitBucket, which requires your username and password.